 Best for: Anyone looking for a fantastic value-for-money well pitcher offering an exceptional performance that hasn’t (yet!) been beaten by any other pitcher water filtration system on the market.

-- The Clearly Filtered water filter pitcher tackles all the contaminants you might find in your well water, including bacteria, fluoride, and VOCs.
+- The Clearly Filtered water filter pitcher tackles all the contaminants you might find in your well water, including fluoride and VOCs.
 It won’t only improve the taste and smell of you water.

 - With the pitcher’s lifetime guarantee, you’re covered throughout the pitcher’s projected lifespan.